hiNISAL/js-range/readme.md

 console.log(Array.isArray(list)) // true
 ```

-- In python, if set the `zero` to step, python will throw error, `jrange` will return empty Array.
+- In Python, if the step is zero, the range function will throw an exception, while jrange will return an empty array.

 python